 “Ethan, you have to close the portal you opened or more will come.
 Close off the spell.
 It’s in the book.
 Go and get the book.
 Stay inside the circle until the portal is closed.
 Hurry!”

 Before he could respond, she was gone again.
 The creature’s struggle to reassert control over her body gave Ethan time enough to retrieve the book.
 He was frantically rifling through the pages when the being began punching its way through his chest.
-The pain was blinding.
+The intense pain made his limbs heavy and clumsy.
 He found the page he sought as his vision dimmed.
 His words tumbled out as the seizure began.